-Prior to his appoint at WVU, he was a member of the music education faculty at the University of Missouri–Kansas City.
-Dr. Williams' public school teaching includes elementary, junior high, and high school, and senior adults instrumental and choral music.
-He is an active performer, conductor and clinician for music educators and musicians from junior high to senior adults throughout the United States and Southeast Asia.
+Prior to his appointment at WVU, he was a member of the music education faculty at the University of Missouri–Kansas City.
+Dr. Williams' public school teaching includes elementary, junior high, high school, and senior adults instrumental and choral music.
+He is an active performer, conductor, and clinician for music educators and musicians from youth to senior adults throughout the United States and Southeast Asia.
 Williams earned his music education degrees from Florida State University (PhD) and the University of Kansas (BME, MME).

 In 2012-2013, Williams was named a Fulbright Scholar to work with music educators and music education students in Thailand.
 In 2017, he collaborated with two universities to create theInternational Conducting Symposium that will alternate hosts between Thailand and the US.
 A respected researcher, his interests include musicians' focus of attention, musical complexity, life-long learning and music teacher training.
-He is a founding editor for the ASEAN Music Journaland is on the editorial board for Contributions to Music Education and formerly on the editorial board for the International Journal of Music Education.
+He is a founder and editor for the ASEAN Music Journaland is on the editorial board for Contributions to Music Education and formerly on the editorial board for the International Journal of Music Education.
 Williams is the Chair-Elect for the NAfME SRIG: Perception and Cognition.
 He has presented research at state, regional, national, and international conferences of the International Society for Music Education, National Association for Music Education, and the American Music Therapy Association and has been published in peer-reviewed journals including the Journal of Research in Music Education, International Journal of Music Education, Update: Applications of Research in Music Education, Contributions to Music Education, and the Missouri Journal of Research in Music Education as well as Kansas Music Review and Missouri School Music.